camueller/SmartApplianceEnabler/doc/Modbus_EN.md

 - `Value type`: defines the format of the value in the register Numerical values with high precision sometimes require 2 or 4 data words.
 In these cases, the byte order (Big Endian / Little Endian) can also be configured.

-In addition, a `factor to value` can be specified by which the supplied value must be multiplied in order to convert it into the required unit.

 Trying out helps to find the right configuration: set a combination of `register address`, `register type` and `value type` to be tested and check in the log which value was determined from the register content.
 It may also be necessary to vary the number of `data words` and the `byte order`.
 The aim is to at least determine the correct sequence of digits, in which only the comma is in the wrong place.
-This can then be corrected by setting a `factor to value`.
+This can then be corrected by [setting a factor to value](ModbusMeter_EN.md).

 ## Modbus procokol
 ### Modbus/TCP